Panoramagebäude

 Wilhelm Greil: DER Bürgermeister Innsbrucks

 One of the most important figures in the town's history was Wilhelm Greil (1850 - 1923).
 From 1896 to 1923, the entrepreneur held the office of mayor, having previously helped to shape the city's fortunes as deputy mayor.
 It was a time of growth, the incorporation of entire neighbourhoods, technical innovations and new media.
 The four decades between the economic crisis of 1873 and the First World War were characterised by unprecedented economic growth and rapid modernisation.
+Private investment in infrastructure such as railways, energy and electricity was desired by the state and favoured by tax breaks in order to lead the countries and cities of the ailing Danube monarchy into the modern age.
 The city's economy boomed.
-Businesses were set up in the new districts of Pradl and Wilten, attracting workers.
+Businesses sprang up in the new districts of Pradl and Wilten, attracting workers.
 Tourism also brought fresh capital into the city.
 At the same time, however, the concentration of people in a confined space under sometimes precarious hygiene conditions also brought problems.
 The outskirts of the city and the neighbouring villages in particular were regularly plagued by typhus.

+Innsbruck city politics, in which Greil was active, was characterised by the struggle between liberal and conservative forces.
 Greil belonged to the "Deutschen Volkspartei", a liberal and national-Great German party.
-What appears to us today as a contradiction, liberal and national, was a politically common and well-functioning pair of ideas in the 19th century.
-Pan-Germanism was not a political peculiarity of a radical right-wing minority, but rather a centrist trend, particularly in German-speaking cities of the Reich, which was important in varying forms through almost all parties until after the Second World War.
-Whoever issues the liberal Innsbrucker Nachrichten of the period around the turn of the century, you will find countless articles in which the common ground between the German Reich and the German-speaking countries was made the topic of the day.
+What appears to be a contradiction today, liberal and national, was a politically common and well-functioning pair of ideas in the 19th century.
+The Pan-Germanism was not a political peculiarity of a radical right-wing minority, but rather a centrist trend, particularly in German-speaking cities in the Reich, which was significant in various forms across almost all parties until after the Second World War.
+Innsbruckers who were self-respecting did not describe themselves as Austrians, but as Germans.
+Those who were members of the liberal Innsbrucker Nachrichten of the period around the turn of the century, you will find countless articles in which the common ground between the German Empire and the German-speaking countries was made the topic of the day, while distancing themselves from other ethnic groups within the multinational Habsburg Empire.
+Greil was a skilful politician who operated within the predetermined power structures of his time.
+He knew how to skilfully manoeuvre around the traditional powers, the monarchy and the clergy and to come to terms with them.